-- b.
-Delivery process for paid-by-recipient mail - (1) In the case of ordinary paid-by-recipient mail pieces postcards that have been approved by the post office in advance and have the prescribed markings.
+When delivering paid-by-recipient mail pieces, it is necessary for the collection and delivery offices to perform misclassification checks to prevent mixing with other paid-by-recipient mail pieces, as well as to perform counts (counting the number of mail pieces), and the delivery process is as follows postcards that have been approved by the post office in advance and have the prescribed markings.
 The recipient pays the fee later or at the time of delivery.
 This system is also used for questionnaires and mail order applications.
 The fee varies depending on whether the fee is paid in advance or later, and whether the delivery address is a P.O.
 Box delivery.